 - Submit your proposal – Via the IRISCC Submission Platform linked from the service page.

-Steps are similar to the regular TNA process, but with emphasis on urgency.
+Steps are similar to the regular TA process, but with emphasis on urgency.
 Fast-Track proposals are processed as soon as they arrive and are evaluated rapidly to ensure timely access (typically within 2-3 weeks).

-Evaluation & Selection (TNA Only)
+Evaluation & Selection (TA Only)

 Independent reviewers score proposals based on: